sebastiancarlos/sway-talisman/README.md

 2. In your Sway config, replace your bindings to move a window to the scratchpad, and to toggle it.

-**Note:** This is needed to add a mark to the scratchpad terminal, so it can better be referenced by `sway-talisman`.
+**Note:** This is needed to add a mark to the scratchpad terminal, so it can be found by `sway-talisman`.

 ```
 ...